 - Read more reasons to book with Bookmundiless

-For any tour departures within 04 May 2021, full payment is required.
-For tours that depart later than 04 May 2021, a deposit of 400 USD is required to confirm the tour, and the remaining balance will be charged 23 days before trip departure.Travel Insurance
+For any tour departures within 23 May 2023, full payment is required.
+For tours that depart later than 23 May 2023, a deposit is required to confirm this tour, and the remaining balance will be charged 57 days before trip departure.Travel Insurance

 Okavango Experience tour requires that you have adequate and valid travel insurance covering medical and personal accidents, including repatriation costs and emergency evacuation.
 We recommend using World Nomads' travel insurance.Visa

 For this Okavango Experience tour getting the required visa(s) is the responsibility for each individual traveller, as visa requirements vary depending on your nationality.
-We recommend to check with your local embassies representing the countries that you are travelling to, as part of this itinerary.Is this trip right for you:
+We recommend to check with your local embassies representing the countries that you are traveling to, as part of this itinerary.Is this trip right for you

 - This is an overland trip.
 That means you’ll be travelling with a group in a purpose-built vehicle, visiting remote communities, setting up your own tent, occasionally roughing it in the bush with no facilities, and getting the best possible views of the Big Five.
 While the trucks don’t have air conditioning, they do have sliding windows which let in the breeze and make it even easier to take spectacular snaps of the local wildlife.
 The drive days can be long, but this tour is as much about the journey as the destination.
 For more information on this style of travel, see Intrepid’s Africa overland page at https://www.intrepidtravel.com/africa/overland.